AnyFetch/developers.anyfetch.com/blueprint.md

 Status code will be 200 if all queries passed.
 If an error occured, the `errored` key will tell you which page failed to load.

-> * `401 Unauthorized`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
 > * `405 MethodNotAllowed`: unable to access some `page` with GET.
 > * `409 MissingParameter`: no `page` specified, or invalid `page` value.